 Nearly 80 percent of the bran has been removed from this type of flour, making it a bit lighter than a hearty whole grain.
 It is ideal when the cook wants a nutritious flour without all the heft.

 Enriched flours are simply processed flours that have had nutrients such as vitamins and minerals (like B vitamins and iron) added back into them to replace those lost in processing.
-Although healthier than regular white flour, enriched flours do not have as much fiber as whole wheat flour.
+Enriched flours do not have as much fiber as whole wheat flour.

 This type of flour has been produced from hard wheat that has been treated to remove the starch.
 As you might expect, gluten flour is high in gluten and is sometimes added to other flours to increase their gluten content.